rwebaz/Governance-Lessons-Project/docs/pages/Publius-Laments.md

 ---
 title: Publius Laments
 layout: default
+excerpt: Every constitution of a political body should aim to elect rulers who possess wisdom ...
-excerpt: Publius was the pen-name of James Madison the principle framer of our USA Constitution in 1787 - 1788 ...
+hint: Publius was the pen-name James Madison and others such as Alexander Hamilton used between the years 1787 - 1788 when framing the USA Constitution.
-version: Page Template md Dtd 02-16-18
+repo: Governance-Lessons-Project
+ver_date: 11-26-19
 navigation_weight: 8
-categories: template
+categories: page
 ---
-# {{ page.title }}

-{{ page.excerpt }}

 {% include toc.md %}

-## The Lamentations of Publius: How Publius Explains Trump
+## The Lamentations of Publius

+> **Hint**. {{ page.hint }}

+More to come ...

+### How Publius Explains Trump

 *Dear Publius* ...
 How do you explain Trump?